Weatherlights/PolicyApplicator-for-Microsoft-Intune/README.md

 This project is currently in alpha status.
 We have a working client that can be deployed as Win32 App or MSI LoB and some scripts that generate ready to use policy templates.

 However the code is still a little dirty so don't judge me ;).
+The powershell code -as it is published here- has been digitally signed using a public code signature.